Create custom analytics rules to detect threats

 If you operate Microsoft Sentinel in a cross-subscription or cross-tenant scenario, be aware that if one of your analysts or engineers loses access to a particular workspace, any rules created by that user will stop working.
 You will get a health monitoring message regarding "insufficient access to resource", and the rule will be auto-disabled according to the procedure described above.

-You can also push rules to Microsoft Sentinel via API and PowerShell, although doing so requires additional effort.
+To automate rule enablement, push rules to Microsoft Sentinel via API and PowerShell, although doing so requires additional effort.
 When using API or PowerShell, you must first export the rules to JSON before enabling the rules.
 API or PowerShell may be helpful when enabling rules in multiple instances of Microsoft Sentinel with identical settings in each instance.

 For more information, see: